magudb/Lightcore/readme.txt

 			- Pros: OOTB since Sitecore 7.2
 	- Use Solr directly?
 	- Use custom Web API?
-	- Use some document db and pubulate on publish?
+	- Use some document db and populate on publish?